manwestc/manwestc.github.io/_posts/2026-05-28-02-what-is-it-tintolib-synthetic-images.md

 ## First practical example: generating synthetic images with TINTOlib

-For this first example, we will consider a multiclass classification problem.
-We assume that we have a CSV file where each row is a sample, the input columns are numerical features, and the target column is named `target`.
+For this example, we consider a multiclass classification problem using the Wine dataset from Scikit-Learn.
+Each row represents a sample, the input columns are numerical features, and the target column identifies the class label.

 Install TINTOlib with: